Francescus02/RAG-Router/README.md

 - Zero additional LLM cost.
 - Strictly superior to BM25 fallback (BM25 EM=0.287 vs FAISS EM=0.394, McNemar p≈0.000 in v5).

-**5. Entropy Caching**
+**5. Entropy Caching for Ablation Efficiency** Each query's entropy value is computed **once** during the first combination that uses the `Entropy` strategy.
+Since `temperature=0.0` guarantees deterministic outputs, subsequent combinations reuse the cache, eliminating redundant forward passes across the 8‑combination matrix.

-Each query's entropy value is computed **once** during the first combination that uses the `Entropy` strategy (typically `Entropy × Always_FAISS`).
-The result is cached for the entire ablation run.
-Since `temperature=0.0` guarantees deterministic outputs, subsequent Entropy combinations reuse the cache, eliminating redundant forward passes across the 8‑combination matrix.
+> ⚠️ **Methodological Note:** This caching mechanism is an engineering optimization designed exclusively for this offline ablation study to avoid redundant GPU hours during evaluation.
+In a real-world production environment, every *new* user query would inevitably incur the initial probe latency (uncached).

 ### 6. Skewness Bias Monitoring
 The framework tracks EM stratified by `s_pop` bucket (HIGH ≥ 1000, MEDIUM 100–999, LOW < 100), enabling analysis of **routing fairness** across entity popularity classes and verification of the s_pop ↔ entropy correlation.